SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 Transcript

-So I cannot even believe we are kicking off season five of Cat on the Loose this week.
+So, I cannot even believe we are kicking off season five of Cat on the Loose this week.
 Oh my goodness, four years have gone by.

-What a journey has been.
+What a journey it has been.

 If you are new to Cat on the Loose, welcome, welcome, welcome.
 I welcome you with open arms.